Oxyaine/RainWorldBestiary/README.md

 	- Adds the unlock name of the creature that was attacked
 * Observe Rivals: When the player observes the creature fighting another creature as a rival, like two lizards fighting for territory
 	- Adds the unlock name of the creature that this creature was competing with

-#
-#
-#

-# Future Plans

-I plan to continue keeping this mod up to date for a while, as well as bug fixes all around.
-I'll try to make it clear when I've stopped working on this project, and maybe someone else will take over the project and continue working on it, who knows.
-There's a couple things I still plan to add, you can see some stuff I may be working on [here](https://github.com/Oxyaine/RainWorldBestiary/blob/master/Ideas.md).